BACK

 Reinventing A 1.5 Story Cape Cod with Room to Grow

 Like many homes in the area, this Cape Cod benefited from a bonus 1/2 story upper level that the family could use as a much-needed flex space.
-With a little ingenuity, our clients were looking to completely rethink the way they were using the main level by remodeling the upper level.
+Our clients were looking for some ingenuity to deal with spatial issues on the main floor by remodeling the upper level to gain more space.
 Adding a dormer spanning the entire length of the home meant that previously unusable square footage in the 1/2 story could become spacious bedroom suites, given the elevated ceiling heights.
 For this design to be successful, our designers would need to rehome the primary suite and shared kids’ room to the upper level with additional bonus space to be used by the whole family.

 Project Objective